-- 6. The objectives of the two-day preparatory and capacity development workshop, to be held on 26 and 27 February 2021 for countries conducting voluntary national reviews in 2021, are to support preparations for the submission of national reviews to the 2021 high-level political forum, and to strengthen member States' capacity to implement the 2030 Agenda and Agenda 2063 and monitor and report on progress in that regard. - 7.
-The 2021 workshop is taking place in the initial year of the United Nations decade of action and delivery for sustainable development, and in the midst of an unprecedented and destructive pandemic, with ramifications for the development trajectory of African countries.
-The workshop will therefore consider COVID-19-related challenges impeding the achievement of the Sustainable Development Goals, together with action that can be taken to get implementation back on track.
-The workshop will also look at the common themes of the continent's development frameworks and visions.
-Specifically, the workshop will: - (a) Provide an opportunity for the countries preparing to submit voluntary national reviews in 2021 to report on the status of their preparations; - (b) Identify challenges impeding the preparation of voluntary national reviews; - (c) Reflect on how the COVID-19 pandemic is affecting development planning and review processes; - (d) Discuss the format and expected content of voluntary national review reports to be submitted to the 2021 high-level political forum, including relevant deadlines;
+- 6. The objectives of the two-day preparatory and capacity-development workshop, to be held on 1 and 2 March 2022 for countries conducting voluntary national reviews in 2022 and for localities engaging in voluntary local reviews, are to support preparations for the submission of national reviews to the 2022 high-level political forum, and to strengthen member States' capacity to implement the 2030 Agenda and Agenda 2063, link local and national processes, and monitor and report on progress in that regard. - 7.
+The 2022 workshop is taking place in the third year of the United Nations decade of action and delivery for sustainable development, and in the midst of an unprecedented and destructive pandemic, with ramifications for the development trajectory of African countries.
+Furthermore, following the outcomes of the twenty-sixth session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP-26), it is clear that the region has a central and crucial role to play in combating climate change, and that innovations across Africa will be key to the global green economy and green energy boom.
+Participants in the workshop will therefore consider COVID-19 and other related challenges impeding the achievement of the Sustainable Development Goals, together with action that can be taken to get implementation back on track.
+The workshop will provide an opportunity to look at the common themes of the continent's development frameworks and visions.
+Specifically, it will provide an opportunity: